cloudnativeessentials/dra-tutorial/dra-tutorial.md

   - kubelet-plugin tracks resources in a checkpoint file on the local filesystem

-Scheduling: in general, the Kubernetes scheduler and DRA driver controller communicate through the Kubernetes API server by updated a `PodSchedulingContext` object which leads to the allocation of the ResourceClaim and Pod to a Node with the available resource.
+Scheduling: in general, the Kubernetes scheduler and DRA driver controller communicate through the Kubernetes API server by updating a `PodSchedulingContext` object which leads to the allocation of the ResourceClaim and Pod to a Node with the available resource.

 Modes of Allocating Resources with DRA (specified in the ResourceClaim)
 - Immediate